atomist-skills/github-auto-rebase-skill/README.md

 - `auto-rebase:on-push`

-The label is automatically added to the repository when this skill is enabled, and the label added to each new pull request.
+The label is automatically added to the repository when this skill is enabled.

 ## **Configuration**